Spirou42/metaPixel/README.md

 ![Plasma Image][plasmaStripes]

 ## Description
-metaPixel is a 3d-printed, modular, extendable, magnetic pixel display for showing "retro" animations well known from the *good old days*™.
+metaPixel is a (mostly) 3D printed, modular, extendable, magnetic pixel display for showing "retro" animations well known from the *good old days*™.

 ![metaPixel Design][metaPixelAll]
-The whole design uses a lot of magnets for adding strength to inter module connections, to hold the module cover and diffusors in place or to stick the modules onto its base.
+The whole design uses a lot of magnets for adding strength to inter module connections, to hold the module cover and diffusors in place or to stick the modules onto the steel base.

 The metaPixel display consists of 4 main parts: